About the Program

 Students are required to complete 24 units of coursework in their first year of study.
 At least 12 of these units must be in political science graduate courses; the remainder may be in graduate or upper division undergraduate courses in other departments.
 The first year is designed to allow the student the opportunity to engage in foreign language study, area specialization, and to meet and study with faculty from other departments who may become members of the qualifying exam or dissertation committees.
 All students are reviewed at the end of the first year of study on their overall academic performance.
 This overall evaluation will include GPA and successful completion of all 24 required units.
 In exceptional cases, a student may decide not to continue in the PhD program or may be asked to leave after the first year; in this event, students may either be awarded an MA degree (if they complete the requirements for the degree, see next item) or will leave the program without an MA degree.

-During the second year, students must complete an advanced topical research essay.
+During the second year, students must complete an advanced topical research essay, the second year paper.
 The student will narrow their interests, continue to explore ideas for a dissertation topic, and identify potential advisers.
 Coursework continues as students begin preparing for both preliminary field exams and writing their dissertation prospectus.
 Additionally, students in their second year usually serve as a graduate student instructor (GSI), a 20 hour per week position.

 During the third year, most students continue to teach as GSIs and complete their coursework in addition to taking their field exams.
-Political Science graduate students must show competency in three subfield specialties to be eligible to sit for the oral prospectus defense (known formally as the qualifying exam).
-Instead of sitting for three field exams, students have the option to "course out" of one field specialty by taking a prescribed set of three courses in the subfield.
+Political Science graduate students must show competency in three subfield specialties to be eligible to sit for the oral prospectus defense (known formally as the Qualifying Exam).
+Students must pass a written Preliminary Field Examination in one subfield and “course out” of two other subfields by taking a prescribed set of courses in each.

-Students may sit for the field exams as early as the beginning of the second year, but if desired, students may sit for an exam in their second year and again in the third year.
+Students may sit for their Preliminary Field Examination as early as the beginning of their second year, and if necessary, as late as winter of their third year.
 Field exams are offered at the beginning of the fall and spring semesters.
-Students may also opt to take two exams in the same semester, although leaving both exams for the spring of the third year is not recommended.
-All students are expected to have completed two field exams, to have “coursed out” of a third field, and to have written and defended their dissertation prospectus (passed their qualifying exam) by the end of the third year.
-It is highly recommended (and essential to most funding packages) that students advance to doctoral candidacy by the end of the third year.
+All students are expected to have completed one field exam, “coursed out” out of two additional fields, and written & defended their dissertation prospectus (pass their qualifying exam) by the end of the third year.
+It is highly recommended (and essential to most funding packages) that students advance to doctoral candidacy by the end of their third year.
 The third year is also when students should begin to apply for extramural fellowships to support their dissertation research.

 Beginning in the third year and continuing into the fourth, students should be collecting much of the information and data necessary for their dissertation.
-Many students spend one or both semesters of their fourth year abroad conducting research.
+Many students spend one or both semesters of their fourth year conducting research, many going abroad to do field work.

 Like the fourth year, the fifth year is variable according to an individual's research schedule.
 Often this is a good year to use the Dean’s Completion Fellowship while focusing on writing the dissertation.
 This is also the time, if research is complete and writing has begun, to apply for finishing fellowships and extramural dissertation awards.
 Ideally, if students plan to enter the job market during the fifth year, they should have most of their dissertation completed by then.